pybind/pybind11/README_DRAKE.md

 something desirable for upstream, and make a PR for the community to see and possibly review.
 Then continue developing here.

-Review should happen using Reviewable.
+Reviewable for non-upstream updates should happen using Reviewable.

-Please avoid superfluous (non-functional) changes to the original `pybind11` source code (e.g. no whitespace reflowing), and try to stay relatively close to `pybind11`s style for consistency.
+Please do not make superfluous (non-functional) changes to the original `pybind11` source code (e.g. no whitespace reflowing), and try to stay relatively close to `pybind11`s style for consistency.

 ## Continuous Integration